maboiteaspam/cozy-sinopia/README.md

 So, no worry !

-In case it breaks your registry config, rest it with
+In case it breaks your registry config, reset it with

 ```
 npm config set registry https://registry.npmjs.org/